 Intelligent Automation: what’s in a name?

-Intelligent automation is the top technology trend for 2020
+Intelligent automation continues to be one of the top technology trends for 2021

 In this digital age, efficiency is more important than ever.
 And even though a lot of businesses digitized their front-office (what the client gets to see), their back-office (what the personnel gets to see and do) is often still very archaic.